| CLOCK_SETTIME(3C) | Standard C Library Functions | CLOCK_SETTIME(3C) |

 The following clocks are supported in the system and defined by

-including <time.h>
+including <time.h>:

-of time (in seconds and nanoseconds) since the Epoch.CLOCK_HIGHRES
+amount of time (in seconds and nanoseconds) since the Epoch.CLOCK_HIGHRESclock_gettime() represents the amount of time (in

 seconds and nanoseconds) since some arbitrary time in the past; it is not